 Sore Joints: Next Steps

-I have decided to cover the other joints I have encountered during this research, in a separate article.
+I will cover other joints I have encountered during this research, in separate articles.

 If you have had gout pain in your neck, please share your experiences in the Gout Symptoms Forum.
 If you have experienced gout in other joints, please start a new topic in that gout symptoms forum, or wait for my next article about gout and other sore joints.